Woven Geotextile Types And Characteristics

-> - Road Reinforcement
+- Road and Driveway Reinforcement

->

-> Regardless of application, all geotextiles are made from polypropylene material that is high in UV resistance and is non-biodegradable.
+Regardless of application, all geotextiles are made from polypropylene material that is high in UV resistance and is non-biodegradable.
 This allows the fabric to be successfully used in outdoor locations and industries.
 Ultimately, the use of geotextiles can help to speed up construction and reduce overall costs.

 Woven Types and Characteristics: